 If you or someone you love was seriously injured in a truck accident that wasn’t your fault, you might be considering filing a personal injury lawsuit against the driver of the commercial vehicle to seek compensation for medical bills and other related damages.
 However, in many truck crash cases, the driver isn’t the only avenue a victim can explore for compensation.
 If trucking company negligence caused or contributed to your accident, the company may be liable for damages.

 Do you have questions about a potential truck accident case?
-Contact Sevenish Law’s Indianapolis law office today to schedule a free initial case analysis.
+Contact Sevenish Law Firm, P.C.’s Indianapolis law office today to schedule a free initial case analysis.